IntelligentRoboticsLabs/docker_infrastructure/README.md

 ```

 ### 4. Docker image
-There are two ways to get the Docker image (change XX to select the Ubuntu version 20 or 22):
+There are two ways to get the Docker image:
 - 4.1.
-Downloading it from Docker Hub
+Downloading it from Docker Hub (**RECOMMENDED**):
 ```sh
 docker pull jmguerreroh/school:ubuntu22
 ```